 Use a gasoline with a minimum octane rating of 89.
 The H.O. engine should use a minimum octane rating of 91.
+See engine owner's manual for more information.

-DO NOT use gasoline containing methyl alcohol (methanol) or ethyl alcohol (ethanol).
-Methanol and Ethanol can damage your boat's fuel system.
+DO NOT use gasoline containing methyl alcohol (methanol).
+Methanol can damage your boat's fuel system.